-Since 2012, I am a Senior Lecturer in Marine Biology at Edinburgh Napier University and in 2018 I was awarded the title of Associate Professor.
+In 2012, I started as Senior Lecturer in Marine Biology at Edinburgh Napier University and in 2018 I was awarded the title of Associate Professor.
 I'm broadly interested in parasites and in particular in parasites of marine organisms including a whole range of invertebrates and fishes.
 My research approach involves traditional morphological and modern molecular techniques to understand the biodiversity, ecology and evolutionary history of parasitic organisms.
 Since I was a postdoc, a large part of my research focuses on the morphology and molecular phylogeny of gregarine apicomplexans and other protozoan parasites in marine invertebrates.
 At the moment I am starting to look into the utilization of gregarines as model organisms and also the role and impact of micro-eukaryotes in food webs.

 - Teaching activities: